 In January 2014, the Institute for Historical Justice and Reconciliation entered into a strategic partnership with EUROCLIO, matching their complementary missions to promote the responsible use of history education as a tool for conflict prevention.
 Through the partnership, the work of the IHJR was integrated into teaching materials available to history educators in EUROCLIO’s membership network.
 In July 2016, the IHJR formally joined EUROCLIO’s organizational structure.

-For further information on the IHJR’s relationship with EUROCLIO, please contact EUROCLIO Director Jonathan Even-Zohar or IHJR Director Dr. Timothy Ryback.
+For further information on the IHJR’s relationship with EUROCLIO, please contact EUROCLIO Executive Director Steven Stegers or IHJR Director Dr. Timothy Ryback.